 At its core, Java was designed to address some weaknesses that existed in other languages through the addition of security management features.
 Some key features of Java are:

-Java uses a Garbage Collector to manage memory automatically.
+Java uses a Garbage Collector to manage memory without the use of explicit commands to erase memory or to aggregate freed space.

 Java provides ease of code reuse through inheritance.

-The javac compiler transforms Java code into bytecode instead of into machine executable instructions.
-The bytecode is then interpreted and run by a Java Virtual Machine (JVM) on a particular platform.
+The javac compiler transforms Java code into byte code instead of into machine executable instructions.
+The byte code is then interpreted and run by a Java Virtual Machine (JVM) on a particular platform.

-The keyword static used to indicate that a particular class member belongs to the type itself, rather than to an instance of that type.
-Therefore, only one instance of the static member is created which is shared across all instances of the class.
+Classes provide single inheritance of specifications and code.

+Interfaces provide multiple inheritance of specifications.

-Subsequently, in many cases, the additional features of Java provide mechanisms for avoiding vulnerabilities based in memory management and other areas that are very susceptible to language misuse, and these are reflected in the following sections.
+Subsequently, in many cases, the additional features of Java provide mechanisms for avoiding vulnerabilities based in memory management and other areas that are susceptible to language misuse, and these are reflected in the following sections.

+Java does have some inherently unsafe features.
+For instance, as its name implies, sun.misc.Unsafe is considered unsafe for general use, though it does provide some low level programming features such as reinterpretation of data.
+Documentation is not widely available and its use is usually reliant on miscellaneous web postings, which leads to even more unsafe use.

 5. Avoiding programming language vulnerabilities in Java

 In addition to the generic programming rules from TR 24772-1 clause 5.4, additional rules from this section apply specifically to the Java programming language.
 The recommendations of this section are restatements of recommendations from clause 6, but represent ones stated frequently, or that are considered as particularly noteworthy by the authors.
 Clause 6 of this document contains the full set of recommendations, as well as explanations of the problems that led to the recommendations made.